mkskh/mkskh/README.md

 I'm a former [seller](https://www.amazon.com/sp?ie=UTF8&seller=A1BBA58K2MDADI&isAmazonFulfilled=0&asin=B077RT9KMV&ref_=olp_merch_name_7) on Amazon (USA Marketplace).
 I also have a master's degree in law.

 * I'm currently a DCI-student
-* Completed an orientation course in IT at DCI
+* Completed a one-month orientation course in IT at DCI in German language
 * Now I'm learning Python (started in July 2023)
 * I have B1 German language level
 * Actively improving my English.
 I'm taking an English course at language school GreenForest (from September 2023)